 Upon our arrival in the Tribhuwan International Airport (TIA) in Kathmandu, we will be greeted by a representative from Himalayan Glacier who will drop us off at our hotel.
 After checking in, we take a rest or visit Himalayan Glacier’s office.
 In the evening, there will be a welcome dinner hosted by Himalayan Glacier.
-During our dinner, we enjoy excellent traditional Nepalese cuisine along with a cultural program.
-Overnight in Kathmandu
+For dinner, you will be served excellent authentic Nepalese cuisine which will introduce you to the country's food culture.

 In Patan, nicknamed "The City of Fine Arts" we visit Patan Durbar Square which is a UNESCO World Heritage Site.
 The durbar square is full of ancient palaces, temples and shrines, noted for their exquisite carvings.
 Today we also visit Bhaktapur, a city that has still retained its ancient charm.
 Bhaktapur Durbar Square is also another World Heritage Site.
 Overnight in Kathmandu.

 Day 03: Fly from Kathmandu to Lhasa (3,650m/11,972ft): 1 hour 15 mins

 We take an hour-long trans-Himalayan flight to Lhasa, Tibet early in the morning.
 The flight takes us over Everest (8,848m), Kanchenjunga (8,536m) and other Himalayan peaks and glaciers.
 Upon our arrival in Lhasa, a representative from Himalayan Glacier will pick us up from the airport for about an hour’s drive to our designated hotel in Lhasa.
 We are advised to take plenty of rest for the remainder of the day in order to minimize altitude sickness.
 Overnight in Lhasa.